 Jesus, Paul, and John used a lot of metaphors from Old Testament scripture.
-John more then any other disciples uses metaphors.
-And because we have all been ironically taught “not to flow” the first principles of sound biblical hermeneutics to let scripture interpreter it's own many have found the book of Revelation hard to understand and given up all together.
+John more than any other disciples uses metaphors.
+And because we have all been ironically taught “not to flow” the first principles of sound biblical hermeneutics to let scripture interpret its own, many have found the book of Revelation hard to understand and given up all together.

 The "mark" received upon the right hand or the forehead, is a Jewish symbolic picture (as is virtually all of Revelation).
-It is not a "physical" mark on a persons body.
-The first century Jews were familiar with this Jewish thought and they know (exactly were John was coming from).
+It is not a "physical" mark on a person's body.
+The first century Jews were familiar with this Jewish thought and they know (exactly where John was coming from).
 But how did one, receive "the mark" and what did it mean in Jewish thought?
-It means that those who "took the mark" willingly, on their "right hand"did whatever they did under the control of a ungodly religious and they acted in accordance.
+It means that those who "took the mark" willingly, on their "right hand"did whatever they did under the control of an ungodly religious and they acted in accordance.

-The "mark" on the foreheads, was referring to the fact that Rome and their ideologies religions etc, were controlling the "minds and thoughts" of those who willingly followed this mind set.
+The "mark" on the foreheads, was referring to the fact that Rome and their ideologies religions, etc., were controlling the "minds and thoughts" of those who willingly followed this mind set.
 A perfect picture of this action in see in John.
 Now it was the Preparation Day of the Passover, and about the sixth hour.
-And he said to the Jews, Behold you King!"
+And he said to the Jews, Behold your King!"
 But they cried out, Away with Him, away with Him!
 Crucify Him!"
 Pilate said to them, Shall I crucify your King?"
 The chief priest answered, "We have no king “but Caesar!"
 (John 19:14-15)

 The metaphors that John used from the Old Testament are a little harder to see sometimes, especially when we have not been taught to look for them.
 A good example of this is when a "mark" is spoken of, it should bring to mind as it did the Jews a previous reference to a mark, found in another place in the Old Testament.